astro4edu/blackbody_plots/README.md

 ## What this repository does
-This repository creates a series of plots of stellar spectra in multiple languages.
+This repository creates a plots for the blackbody spectrum in multiple languages.
+It produces two plots, one with just the blackbody spectrum and one wiht the blackbody spectrum and the classical "ultraviolet catastrophe" case.

 ## How to create plots using this repository
 The command to run code from this repository is: